 The Group companies are taxed individually irrespective of the overall results of the Group.
 Since 1st January 2010 the Group companies in Lithuania may transfer the estimated tax losses (or part thereof) to another Group company in Lithuania, which has a right to reduce the taxable profit with the respective amount of the tax losses transferred for the same taxable period.
-Such a procedure in 2012 and 2013 was in force for Latvian companies too.
-The Group companies have not used this option in 2012 and 2013, as the companies both in Lithuania and Latvia has earned a taxable profit (except, SIA Apranga SLV, which is planning to transfer tax losses to another Group company in 2014).
+The Group companies have not used this option in 2013 and 2014, as the companies in Lithuania has earned a taxable profit.